antoniomika/sish/docs/posts/cli.md

       --log-to-client                                           Enable logging HTTP and TCP requests to the client --log-to-file                                             Enable writing log output to file, specified by log-to-file-path
       --log-to-file-compress                                    Enable compressing log output files
-      --log-to-file-max-age int                                 The maxium number of days to store log output in a file (default 28)
+      --log-to-file-max-age int                                 The maximum number of days to store log output in a file (default 28)
-      --log-to-file-max-backups int                             The maxium number of rotated logs files to keep (default 3) --log-to-file-max-size int                                The maximum size of outputed log files in megabytes (default 500)
+      --log-to-file-max-backups int                             The maximum number of rotated logs files to keep (default 3) --log-to-file-max-size int                                The maximum size of outputted log files in megabytes (default 500)
       --log-to-file-path string                                 The file to write log output to (default "/tmp/sish.log") --log-to-stdout                                           Enable writing log output to stdout (default true) --ping-client                                             Send ping requests to the underlying SSH client.